kyuyeonrhee/kyrhee/index.md

 ### Research
 <br>
 <br>
 I am interested in analyzing unstructured data and conducting empirical research.
-My interests lie in social media and healthcare data.
+My interests lie in Social Media and Health Analytics.
 <br>
 <br>
 In my master's thesis, I examined the relationship between the content of video reviews and their popularity on YouTube by conducting sentiment analysis.
 My proceedings paper about the same subject has been accepted to [KrAIS](https://sites.google.com/site/kraisweb/2019-krais-research-workshop?authuser=0), a post-ICIS conference upcoming this December.